pachyderm/docs/content/latest/how-tos/advanced-data-operations/mount-volume.md

 ---
 # metadata #
 title: Mount a Volume in a Pipeline
-description: Learn how to mount local or network-attached storage and use its data in Pachyderm pipelines
+description: Learn how to mount local or network-attached storage and use its data in MLDM pipelines
 date:
 # taxonomy #
 tags: ["data-operations"]